http4k/http4k/README.md

 To mount the HttpHandler in a container, the can simply be converted to a Servlet by calling ```handler.asServlet()```

 ### Filters
-Filters add extra processing to either the Request or Response and compose together to create reusable stacks of behaviour.
-In **http4k**, Filters are modelled as:
+Filters add extra processing to either the Request or Response.
+In **http4k**, they are modelled as:
 ```kotlin
 interface Filter : (HttpHandler) -> HttpHandler
 ```

+Filters are designed to simply compose together (using `then()`) to create reusable stacks of behaviour which can then be applied to any `HttpHandler`.
 For example, to add Basic Auth and latency reporting to a service:
 ```kotlin
 val handler = { _: Request -> Response(OK) }